SoliDry/api-generator/README.md

 OneToOne: ```TagRelationships -> ArticleRelationships```

-You can also bind several relationships to one entity, for instance - You have an Article entity that must be bound to TagRelationships and TopicRelationships, this mey be done similar to:
+You can also bind several relationships to one entity, for instance - You have an Article entity that must be bound to TagRelationships and TopicRelationships, this can be done similar to:
 ```
 relationships:
     type: TagRelationships[] | TopicRelationships